GoodFaithParadigm8/zero-waste-DID/README.md

 # Zero Waste Decentralized Identifiers - DIDs

+**Hack Atom VI** - Earth Challenge

+ Proposed in the [Cosmos Discord](https://discord.com/channels/669268347736686612/902865199315447838) channel.

+1. Use DIDs in a practical manner, eg. build a Cosmos based CRM - and implement a zero waste initiative for the Interchange Earth Program.

+### Potential Platforms outside of a sovereign CRM Chain(most ideal)
+  - IXO
+  - CHEQD_IO

+Possible interoperability and/or collaborations.

 ### Abstract

 The Waste industry is in need of an overhaul.
 There is an opportunity to radically change the way people, communities, organizations and cities approach waste mitigation.